Everything you need to know about the upcoming BC Winter and BC Summer Games... Learn more

 Deadline for BC Games Leadership Bursary Applications

-Athletes, young coaches, and youth officials are invited to apply for the BC Games Leadership Bursary supported by Canadian Tire.
-Sixteen $1000 bursary are awarded to participants under 19 at each BC Winter and BC Summer Games.
+Athletes, young coaches, and youth officials are invited to apply for the BC Games Leadership Bursary.
+Sixteen bursaries are awarded to participants under 19 at each BC Winter and BC Summer Games.
 Learn more.

 • February 11